kai271828/Metahuristic-for-Perutation-Flowshop-Scheduling-Problem/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-This repository is for the first homework assignment of the Meta-heuristics and Problem Solving course at NTNU in the spring semester of 2024.
+This repository is for the homework assignments of the Meta-heuristics and Problem Solving course at NTNU in the spring semester of 2024.